willtheorangeguy/git-rewrite-commits/README.md

 Automatically rewrite your entire git commit history with better, conventional commit messages using AI.
 Perfect for cleaning up messy commit histories before open-sourcing projects or improving repository maintainability.

+## ⚠️ Important Disclaimer

+> **This tool rewrites git history, which is generally NOT recommended for shared repositories!**
+>
+> **When to use:**
+> - ✅ Personal projects before making them public
+> - ✅ Feature branches before merging (with team agreement)
+> - ✅ Cleaning up local commits before pushing
+> - ✅ Preparing repositories for open-sourcing
+>
+> **When NOT to use:**
+> - ❌ On shared branches without team coordination
+> - ❌ After pushing commits that others have pulled
+> - ❌ On main/master branches of team projects
+> - ❌ In repositories where commit hashes are referenced
+>
+> **Remember:** Rewriting history changes commit hashes and requires force-pushing, which can disrupt your team's workflow.

 ## 🎯 Features

 - **AI-Powered**: Uses OpenAI's GPT models to generate meaningful commit messages
+- **One-Command Hook Setup**: Install git hooks instantly with `npx git-rewrite-commits --install-hooks`
 - **Smart Detection**: Automatically skips well-formed commits (can be disabled)
 - **Quality Scoring**: Assesses commit quality and only fixes broken messages
+- **Custom Templates**: Define your own commit format with `--template`
+- **Multi-language**: Generate messages in 20+ languages
 - **Conventional Commits**: Follows conventional commit standards (feat, fix, docs, etc.)
 - **Safe**: Automatically creates backup branches before rewriting
 - **Flexible**: Supports dry-run mode to preview changes